neogeny/TatSu/README.rst

 ----------

-Please use the `[tatsu]`_ tag on `StackOverflow`_ for general Q&A, and limit Github issues to bugs, enhancement proposals, and feature requests.
+Please use the `[tatsu]`_ tag on `StackOverflow`_ for general Q&A, and limit GitHub issues to bugs, enhancement proposals, and feature requests.

 .. _[tatsu]: https://stackoverflow.com/tags/tatsu/info